 The three-zone climate control system offers separate temperature settings for driver, passenger, and rear-seat passengers.
 Climate control is fully automatic in the EX.

-The windows along the second row lower and raise at the press of a button, giving your passengers real live fresh air and a tactile view.
+The windows along the second row lower and raise at the press of a button, giving your passengers real live fresh air, should they want.
 The optional power sliding doors and liftgate, triggered on the instrument panel or remote key fob, are a wonderful convenience.

 The Sedona comes with captain's chairs in the second row.
 Second-row legroom in the long-wheelbase models is a generous 40.9 inches.
 The SWB model maintains the same second-row head and hip room, but legroom shrinks to 37.0 inches.

 Third-row bench seating is standard on all models.
 In LWB versions the third row is split 60/40 and folds into the floor.